mapschool/mapschool/README.md

 **GPS**, the satellite constellation that gives your cell phone a blue dot on the map, is the foundation of collecting accurate vector data.
 Surveyors will drive with highly accurate GPS units and combine their results into something trustworthy.

-A number of observational **satellites and airplanes** collect the majority of the raster data we have today, constantly taking photos from different altitudes and combining them into something that looks a little like a picture of the world.
+Observational **satellites and airplanes** collect most raster data we have today, constantly taking photos from different altitudes and combining them into something that looks a little like a picture of the world.
 The same sensors also capture what we call 'non-visible spectrums', like infrared light, that's useful for mapping agriculture.
 Some tricked-out rigs include [LiDAR](http://en.wikipedia.org/wiki/Lidar), a kind of laser sensor that measures altitude and yields us raster altitude data.

 **Corporations, governments, and communities** maintain different world maps of varying detail.
-For instance, both Google and [OpenStreetMap](http://www.openstreetmap.org/) focus on mapping all roads and details about them, and sources like the [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/) and [Natural Earth](http://www.naturalearthdata.com/) keep track of political borders.
+For instance, Google and [OpenStreetMap](http://www.openstreetmap.org/) focus on mapping all roads and details about them, and sources like the [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/) and [Natural Earth](http://www.naturalearthdata.com/) keep track of political borders.

 ### Storage

 There are many ways to store geographic data.
-Data can be stored as printouts, but recently it's more popular to store it in a way easily accessed and shared, digitally.
+Data can be stored as printouts, but recently it is more popular to store it in a way easily accessed and shared, digitally.

-There are many different filetypes and conventions for storing geographical data, and thus a variety of tools to translate between different representations.
+There are many different filetypes and conventions for storing geographical data, and thus a variety of tools to translate amongst different representations.
 Data is stored in databases or in individual files, but the practical difference between the two is not necessarily important.

 # Information